HOGENT-Web/csharp/chapters/07/slides/presentation.md

 - **Don't** version your API, there is no need to.

 For **all other reasons**, version your API.
-- Note that mobile clients aren't updated that easily.
+- Note that mobile/PWA clients aren't updated that easily.
 A user of the mobile app needs to update the app even if the new version is pushed.

-> We won't go into versioning in this course since <a target="_blank" href="https://www.infoworld.com/article/3562355/how-to-use-api-versioning-in-aspnet-core.html">this tutorial</a> explains everything you need to know.
+> We won't go into versioning in this course more information can be found in <a target="_blank" href="https://www.infoworld.com/article/3562355/how-to-use-api-versioning-in-aspnet-core.html">this tutorial</a> or <a href="https://briancaos.wordpress.com/2022/04/04/c-net-core-api-versioning-with-microsoft-aspnetcore-mvc-versioning/" target="_blank">this tutorial</a>.

 ---
 ### Ain't no REST for the wicked